RebornChen917/CMEM-preprint/README.md

 Its purpose is not to answer questions, but to prevent the wrong ones from being asked.

+---

+### Author’s Structural Position

+The framework presented here implies that what is often described as “reincarnation” is a misinterpretation of system cyclicity.

+Cycles are conditional.
+Return paths can be depleted.
+No recurrence is guaranteed by form alone.

 ## License
 The preprint is released under **CC BY 4.0** (see Zenodo record).